wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

 ## Step 1: Create a service to manage inventory records

-In this step, you are creating a service that does the following:
+In this step, you are creating the `inventory` service to manage the inventory records.
+Managing inventory records involve

 - Reading order requests captured by the `orders` service that you will create in step 3.
 - Determining whether the order request can be met by checking the inventory records in the `inventory` Google Sheet.